 Beginning back in the 1980s, robotic massage chairs started to appear at technology fairs and other places that simply weren’t affordable for the average person.
 A few years later you might have gone into the expensive gadget store at the mall (Sharper Image, anyone?) who carried them, only to test them out—but never with the intention of buying one of your own!

 However, in the past 30 years as the technology for massage chairs has increased, the price has actually decreased, making it possible for the general public to own a therapeutic massage chair.
 In my opinion, it only makes sense to consider the purchase of a massage chair due to their therapeutic benefits and increased quality of life.

 Massage chairs are now much more “Advanced” in their therapeutic options, much more “Available”, and even more “Affordable” than they ever were before!

 Affordability for Private Ownership

-Ranging in cost from as low as $200 (for a cheap chair or a higher quality massage chair pad) to upwards of $10,000, massage chairs offer various technology advances and features.
+Ranging in cost from as low as $200 (for a cheap chair or a higher-quality massage chair pad) to upwards of $10,000 (or more!), massage chairs offer various technological advances and features.
 Typically, a mid-range, well-equipped massage chair can be purchased for under $2000.
-When this is factored in comparison to the cost of regular visits to the massage therapist, the answer in a no brainer!
+When this is factored in comparison to the cost of regular visits to the massage therapist, the answer in a no-brainer!